 - Select I don’t have this person’s sign-in information.

-- Now choose Add a user without a Microsoft account.
+- Now choose to Add a user without a Microsoft account.

 - Press Ctrl + Shift + Esc to open Task Manager.

-- Locate Windows Explorer process, right-click it and choose Restart from the menu.
+- Locate File Explorer process, right-click it and choose Restart from the menu.